laerciogil/GetAndCleaningDataCourseProject/README.md

 All this steps are performed by the `run_analysis.R` script.

 **1. Download and unzip data files**
-The directory that stores the original dataset files is created if it does not already exist.
+The directory that stores the original dataset files is created, if it does not exist.
 After this, the files are downloaded and then decompressed.

 **2. Read `activity_labels.txt` and `features.txt` files to dataframes**
-This files contains the descriptions of all activities that was performed by the volunteers and the variables names in the train and test datasets respectively.
+This files contains the descriptions of all activities that was performed by the volunteers and the variables names in the *train* and *test* datasets respectively.

 **3. Subset the variables names that contains mean and standard deviation from features dataframe**
 This action is performed searching the values that contains the text *mean* or *std* using the grep function: